camaraproject/DeviceRoamingStatus/README.md

 ## Release Information

-The latest public release of the Device Status repository, including the DeviceStatusRoaming API, is available here: https://github.com/camaraproject/DeviceStatus/releases/latest
+The latest public release of the Device Status repository, including the DeviceRoamingStatus API, is available here: https://github.com/camaraproject/DeviceStatus/releases/latest
 <!-- Optional: an explicit listing of the latest (pre-)release with additional information, e.g. links to the API definitions -->
 <!-- In addition use/uncomment one or multiple the following alternative options when becoming applicable -->
 <!-- Pre-releases of this sub project are available in https://github.com/camaraproject/DeviceRoamingStatus/releases -->